networknt/light-doc/content/en/tutorial/open-banking/client/saas-oauth.md

 ### react-client

-We need to update the setupProxy.js with target https://login.lightapi.net which is hosted in the local light-router instance.
+We need to update the setupProxy.js with the target https://login.lightapi.net which is hosted in the local light-router instance.
 Unlike other configuration, we need to redirect to localhost, and the Nodejs server must support a specific origin https://login.lightapi.net with credentials as true.
 For information on how to configure the cors module, please check https://www.npmjs.com/package/cors#configuration-options

 ```
 module.exports = function(app) {